awsdocs/amazon-sqs-developer-guide/doc_source/sqs-configure-subscribe-queue-sns-topic.md

 1. To verify the result of the subscription, publish to the topic and then view the message that the topic sends to the queue\.
 For more information, see [Publishing a message to an Amazon SNS topic](https://docs.aws.amazon.com/sns/latest/dg/sns-publishing-messages.html) in the *Amazon Simple Notification Service Developer Guide*\.

-**Note**
+If your Amazon SQS queue and SNS topic are in different AWS accounts, the topic owner must first confirm the subscription\.
+For more information, see [Confirm the subscription](https://docs.aws.amazon.com/sns/latest/dg/SendMessageToHttp.confirm.html) in the *Amazon Simple Notification Service Developer Guide*\.

-If your Amazon SQS queue and SNS topic are in different AWS accounts, the owner of the topic must first confirm the subscription\.
-For more information, see [Confirm the Subscription](https://docs.aws.amazon.com/sns/latest/dg/SendMessageToHttp.html#SendMessageToHttp.confirm) in the *Amazon Simple Notification Service Developer Guide*\.
+For information on subscribing to a cross\-region SNS topic, see [Sending Amazon SNS messages to an Amazon SQS queue or AWS Lambda function in a different Region](https://docs.aws.amazon.com/sns/latest/dg/sns-cross-region-delivery.html) in the *Amazon Simple Notification Service Developer Guide*